 Does the cost of Personal Guarantee Insurance outweigh the risk?

-You want to be optimistic about the future prospects for your business when taking out a large loan – and this is certainly important.
+You want to be optimistic about the future prospects for your business when taking out a large loan and financing a business – and this is certainly important.
 But it’s also important to be realistic.